fumofumoenjoyer/FumOS/README.md

 ## Known issues
 Sometimes on nvidia gpus it may take up to 5 minutes to load the live environment, i havent found a solution yet

+Sadly i cant find a way to enable the custom theme by default, so for the full FumOS experience, once you install FumOS select one of the "ChromeOS" global themes (yes thats the theme i modified), its not required, but its there if u want it, cirno pops up when you login.

 ## Recommendations After install
 [Install the CachyOS repos](https://wiki.cachyos.org/features/optimized_repos/)